schoto/MyFirstDataAnalysis/README.md

 ![Firefox_Screenshot_2023-02-17T14-32-00 882Z](https://user-images.githubusercontent.com/69323411/219683434-9c332387-e02d-4505-8ada-efa3b6c0a149.png)

-When you open the downloaded CSV file, it looks like crap.
+When you open the downloaded CSV file, it's a total mess.
 There are a lot of columns we don't need, a lot of information we won't analyze.

-Just look at this 😔

 ![ezgif-2-bd30aed728](https://user-images.githubusercontent.com/69323411/219696173-2e008b38-0bb3-4fe6-bdee-722af0a3a005.gif)